 - The Stretch – This skill is most commonly used by medium to large size breeds that double their body length by stretching out comfortably.
 Original size is not returned to until morning hours.

-- The Push – Never allow your four legged friends to sleep anywhere near something they can push against.
-Four paws planted against a wall will give the tiniest dog enough leverage to push any size adult human onto the floor.
+- The Push – Never allow your four-legged friends to sleep anywhere near something they can push against.
+Four paws planted against a wall will give the tiniest dog enough leverage to force any size adult human onto the floor.

 - The Dream – Yelps, squeaks, and twitching paws are precursors to a running dream.
 A seeming innocent tactic to steal bed covers.
 Stretching and running motions gather blankets into a warm pile that covers your dog and leaves you out in the cold.
 If running paws or whimpering noises do not wake you, the frigid night air will.